biohackrxiv/bhxiv-metadata/doc/elixir_biohackathon2020/paper.md

 can be viewed
 [here](https://github.com/biohackrxiv/bhxiv-metadata/tree/main/test/data).

-In future work we may introduce Shex to validate entries.
+In future work we may introduce Shex to validate entries[@shex].
 Also the scholarly annotation can be expanded.
 For example, we could parse the number of downloads and other information from the OSF.io website and transform that into RDF.
 We can also add links to indexing services,